• Skip to primary navigation

 Jump to Recipe

-Pasca is a traditional Romanian Easter cheesecake or Easter bread.
-It's made from sweet yeast dough and filled with a smooth cheese and raisin filling.
+Pasca is a traditional Romanian Easter cheesecake made with sweet yeast dough and a soft cheese filling.
+I bake it every year for Easter, and it's one of those recipes that always feels special.

 What is pasca?